 Find a peaceful time, after an afternoon snack or his/her afterschool activities.
-Do not try to do the homework for him/her!
-The importance of homework is to give teachers the possibility of seing if your child manages to re-apply alone what he/she learned at school.
 Consider enrolling your child in our after-school homework sessions with our supervising teachers, in particular if you feel that doing homework at home creates conflict.

 Please contact the teachers; they will be happy to discuss your child’s progress.
 Remember that when a child is learning a new language, progress in his/her mother tongue may slow down for a while, before picking up again.
 This is a well-known learning curve.

 We follow the recommendations of the Geneva Health Department (Service de la Santé de la Jeunesse).
-We ask parents not to send their child if he/she has a fever.
+We ask parents not to send their child if he/she has a fever, a contagious childhood disease, or coughs a lot.
 Any medication that the child takes must be accompanied by a valid doctor’s prescription.

 Every child must be protected from all kinds of violence.
 That is why the whole team receives regular training on detecting any suspicions and signs of bullying.
 Whilst respecting each person’s personality, Mosaic School aims to make children progressively aware of belonging to the world around them, by awakening in them a sense of respect for others, a tolerance of differences, a spirit of solidarity and cooperation.
 To this end, the school has put in place class councils, assemblies and philosophical workshops, so that children can express themselves in the event of problems and be aware of the world around them.
-Furthermore, Miss Harmony’s Table also provides a means of communicating with an adult.
-In the case of proven bullying, Miss Harmony will intervene with other professionals to put a stop to it.
-The matter will be dealt with in a collective and coordinated manner, to ensure that values prescribed by the law and in school rules are upheld and to continue to preserve the quality of the school climate.
+Care is taken in a collective and coordinated manner to ensure respect for the values as written in the law, the rules of life at school and to continue to ensure the quality of the school climate.

 Morning welcome time is essential.
 Children have until 9 am to settle into their classroom.
 They need time to transition from home to school.
 At 9 am, teachers start the morning circle time, followed by classroom activities.
 Mid-morning, they stop for a snack, where we emphasize the use of that day’s language and general table manners, followed by morning recess.
 After washing hands, putting coats on, removing coats, going to the bathroom, there is time for another activity before lunch time.
-For children staying for the whole day, there is a nap until approximately 3 pm.
-Artistic activities, snack and recess time will follow until the end of the day at 4 pm.
+For children staying for the whole day, there is a nap until approximately 2 pm.
+Artistic activities, snack and recess time will follow until 4 pm and until the end of the day.

 Not in the Nursery class, but we do request the use of pull-ups.
 Teachers will work with parents to ensure that the child is potty trained by the end of the school year.